 Coroico has a variety of hostels and small jungle resorts that make for a perfect place to lounge by the pool.
 Because the town is so small, location isn’t much of an issue.
 Hotel options are somewhat limited, so definitely check out Airbnb if you want more options outside of Booking.com and other hotel sites.

-- Montebelo – $86 for a double room with private bathroom
+- La Jungla: double room with a private bathroom and breakfast included

 - Contact Hotel Jazmines and other resorts for inclusive package and room fees